Break-Even Point

 Total Fixed Costs

 Total Fixed costs are business costs that stay the same from week to week – they do not change.
 Examples of fixed costs are rent, rates, salaries, insurance and depreciation.
-If we look into rent in more detail, the rent agreement’s value will stay the same; it will not matter if there is a production of 1000 units or no units at all.
+If we look into rent in more detail, the rent agreement’s value will remain the same; it will not matter whether production is 1000 units or none at all.

 Another fixed cost example is depreciation if a manufacturer purchases a machine to produce stock for resale.
 The cost of the machine is depreciated over a fixed time.